phredreeq/firewall-log-analysis/README.md

 ### Query 1 — All Blocked Traffic
 index=main source="firewall_logs.csv" action=BLOCK

-Retrieves all blocked events — the starting point for firewall log investigation.
+Retrieves all blocked events.
+This is the starting point for firewall log investigation.

 ### Query 2 — Count Blocks by Source IP
 index=main source="firewall_logs.csv" action=BLOCK
 | stats count as total_blocks by source_ip
 | sort -total_blocks

 Groups blocked traffic by IP to identify the highest offenders.